izawartka/mathgraph/README.md

 You can find the framework repository [here](https://github.com/izawartka/rzuf3).

 ### Binaries
 The latest binaries are available in the Releases section on the right.
-Just download the zip file, extract it, and run `mathgraph.exe`.
+Just download the zip file appropriate for your system (Windows x64 or Linux x64), extract it, and run `mathgraph.exe` (or `mathgraph` if you are on Linux).

 ### Dependencies
 RZUF3 requires the following libraries: `SDL2`, `SDL2_image`, `SDL2_ttf` (min. >=2.0.18, recommended >=2.20.0), `spdlog`.